ManiPerez913/VIT-GPA-Calculator/README.md

 Camelot requires Ghostscript.
 Please install it from Ghostscript Downloads.

 ## Usage

+- Download your Grade History PDF from VTOP.

 - Run the application:

 - When prompted, enter the full path to your PDF grade history file.